emtee40/FMHY-wiki/FMHY‐Notes.md.md

 #### Malware Removal Forums

-Note that they'll likely suggest removing pirated software
+Note that many of these will suggest removing pirated software, but if you got everything from trusted sources, there is no real need to do that.

 ***